 Who sleeps at night and lets out moans instead of snores, waking up with a soaked pantie as though I had romped with a man all night?
 That’s me.
-I moved to the UK from Nigeria three months ago, and this started two months into that, in a place where I have no one to talk to about it, leaving me constantly consumed with paranoia that took up permanent residence in my psyche.
+I moved to the UK from Nigeria three months ago, and this started two months into that, in a place where I have no one to talk to about it, leaving me constantly consumed with paranoia that has taken up permanent residence in my psyche.
 In my job, I take care of mentally challenged people.
 I see the stigmatisation.
 I administer their medication.
 I do not wish any of it on myself, so I dare not bring my problem up with my GP.
 The Internet offered little help at first, but soon I stumbled on Nairaland and found a deluge of stories that were exactly like mine.
-They call it ọkọ ọ̀run or ‘spirit husband’.
+They call it ọkọ ọ̀run—‘spirit husband’.

 So in those early hours of last week Thursday, when I drove a pocket knife I had hidden under my pillow into the side of my assailant, for me I had finally slain my ọkọ ọ̀run.
-But here, the lady investigator sitting across from me says that I have actually killed a Martin King, a white British father, with three children and a ‘wife’, and that I’m schizophrenic—as in mad.
+But here, the lady investigator sitting across from me says that I actually killed a Martin King, a white British father, with three children and a ‘wife’, and that I’m schizophrenic—as in mad.
 The more I try to tell her that what I killed is not even human, that it was my spiritual husband whom I was defending myself from, the more she repeats that I have schizophrenia and need a mental health assessment.

 I hold her gaze, wondering how a black woman like her has become so white that even her tongue is bleached with one of the thickest British accent I’ve ever heard.